 |

-one by Bridgman, this time concentrating more on demonstrating
+Another one by Bridgman, this time concentrating more on demonstrating

 the mechanical nature of the bone structure underneath through